- Candidates must have completed a good level first or second cycle degree.

 The NOHA Master’s programme has been proudly supported by the European Union for over a decade.
 It was one of the first 19 Master programmes selected at the start of the Erasmus Mundus programme in 2004.
 In 2017, the European Union has renewed its support to the NOHA master’s course for a period of 4 years, including scholarships funding for 3 course editions, the first one starting in September 2018.

-For the second course edition, starting in September 2018, 18 scholarships will be funded by the European Union; 4 are targeted to students from Program Countries*, and 14 are targeted to students from Partner countries*.
+18 scholarships will be funded by the European Union; 4 are targeted to students from Program Countries*, and 14 are targeted to students from Partner countries*.

 In addition, there is 1 scholarship available for each of the following groups of partner countries: